 The Z/28, popularly dubbed, ”the turn key racer” still stands out from the rest with its powerful engine that produced more than 290 horsepower coupled with front disc brakes and an optional positraction .
 This car was a racecar designed for the public and perhaps this is why only 602 of them were made.

 In 1969, Chevrolet debuted the more masculine Camaro with it sheet metals.
 This would later form the concept for the 2010 comeback models.

 Chevrolet Corvair Corsa

-Despite its beauty the Corvair Corsa is one of the most controversial Chevrolet.
-With a rear engine and its sporty looks, it was supposed to be a hit.
-However, this car elicited a lot of debate not just because it was dubbed ‘The poor man’s Porsche”, but the safety concerns that were raised due to its swing-axle suspension.
-Even alterations in later models to include a full suspension could not save the Corvair.
-It was quickly replaced by the Chevrolet Camaro in 1969.
+Despite its beauty the Corvair Corsa is one of the most controversial Chevrolet models With a rear engine and its sporty looks, it was supposed to be a hit.
+However, this car elicited a lot of debate not just because it was labeled “the poor man’s Porsche”, but due to the safety concerns raised over its swing-axle suspension.
+Even alterations in later models to include a full suspension could not save the Corvair, and it was quickly replaced by the Chevrolet Camaro in 1969.

 The 1970-1972 Chevrolet Chevelle

 The Chevelle was amongst the last muscle classic cars to be manufactured.
 The first generation model of the Chevrolet Chevelle basically featured extra muscle and full body that gave it a powerful look that most of the 1970s vehicles bore.
 It coupled this with a powerful LS6 engine that emitted 450 horsepower.
 With more environmental concerns regarding carbon emissions, later models were modified to include the LS5 produce net-rated 270 horsepower.